shadabshaiikh/three-tier-application/README.md

 - Ensure your code adheres to the project's style and contribution guidelines.
 - Submit a Pull Request with a detailed description of your changes.

-## Rewards
-- Successful PR merges will be eligible for exciting prizes!

-## Support
-For any queries or issues, please open an issue in the repository.

----
-Happy Learning! 🚀👨‍💻👩‍💻